 - eye infections, such as uveitis

-People with palmoplantar and other types of psoriasis also have a higher risk of psoriatic arthritis, which affects the joints.
+People with palmoplantar psoriasis and other types of psoriasis also have an increased risk of psoriatic arthritis, which affects the joints.

-To diagnose the condition, the doctor will look at the symptoms and ask the person about their medical history.
+To diagnose the condition, a doctor will look at the symptoms and ask the person about their medical history.

-Often, the doctor can diagnose psoriasis by appearance alone.
+Often, doctors can diagnose psoriasis based on skin appearance alone.

 There is little information about treatment specifically for palmoplantar psoriasis.